Stand-up comedy

-Stand-up comedy is a performance directed to a live audience, where the performer stands on a stage and delivers humorous and satirical monologues sometimes incorporating physical acts (act outs).
-These performances are typically composed of rehearsed scripts but often include varying degrees of live crowd interaction (crowdwork).
-Stand-up comedy consists of one-liners, stories, observations, or shticks that can employ props, music, impressions, magic tricks, or ventriloquism.
+Stand-up comedy is an art form that involves a stand-up comic and an audience.
+Comics perform on a stage and deliver humorous and satirical monologues, sometimes incorporating physical acts (act outs).
+These performances are typically composed of tightly crafted sets or acts, and often include varying degrees of live crowd interaction (crowdwork).
+Stand-up comedy consists of one-liners, stories, observations, or shticks that can employ props, music, impressions, dialects, magic tricks, or ventriloquism.

-Performances can take place in various venues, including comedy clubs, comedy festivals, bars, nightclubs, colleges, or theaters.
+Performances can take place in various venues, including comedy clubs, comedy festivals, bars, nightclubs, colleges, casino showrooms, or theaters.
+During the COVID-19 pandemic, comics performed using video conferencing tools, on social media, on rooftops, parking lots and other open-air locations.

 History

 Stand-up comedy originated in various traditions of popular entertainment in the late 19th century.
 These include vaudeville, the stump-speech monologues of minstrel shows, dime museums, concert saloons, freak shows, variety shows, medicine shows, American burlesque, English music halls, circus clown antics, Chautauqua, and humorist monologues, such as those delivered by Mark Twain in his 1866 touring show Our Fellow Savages of the Sandwich Islands.

 Charles Farrar Browne (April 26, 1834 – March 6, 1867), better known by his nom de plume, Artemus Ward, is considered by comedian historians America's first stand-up comedian.

-The first documented use of "stand-up" appeared in The Stage in 1911, describing Nellie Perrier delivering 'stand-up comic ditties in a chic and charming manner'.
+The first documented use of stand-up in this context appeared in The Stage in 1911, describing Nellie Perrier delivering "stand-up comic ditties in a chic and charming manner".
 However, this referred to a performance of comedy songs rather than stand-up comedy in its modern form.

-The term appeared again in the “Stage Gossip” column of The Yorkshire Evening Post on November 10, 1917.
+The term appeared again in the "Stage Gossip" column of the Yorkshire Evening Post on November 10, 1917.
 The article discussed the career of a comedian Finlay Dunn, stating that Dunn was "what he calls a stand-up comedian'" during the latter part of the 19th century.
 However, the term may have been used retrospectively.